 Throughout my first year at NYU, I felt very out of place.
-My whole life I was always the best student in class, then, all of a sudden, I was in college and felt like I was always behind.
-I remember feeling overwhelmed hearing people talk about the internships they wanted, the career they wanted to build, and even the company they wanted to work for.
+My whole life I was always the best student in class.
+Then, all of a sudden, I was in college and felt like I was always behind.
+Hearing people talk about the internships they wanted, the career they wanted to build, and even the company they wanted to work for overwhelmed me.
 Was I the only one who had no idea what I wanted to do with my life?
 Did the admissions counselors make a mistake?
-What if people realized I’m not as smart as the rest of them?
+What if people realize I’m not as smart as the rest of them?

 This is imposter syndrome speaking.
-A psychological pattern where you constantly doubt your achievements and feel like you’re not as competent as others think you are.
+It is a psychological pattern that causes you to constantly doubt your achievements and feel like you’re not as competent as others may think you are.
 This pattern of negative thoughts can happen at any point in your life, and guess what?
 It’s very common.

-Now that you know what imposter syndrome is, here are some ways that you can break that thinking pattern and achieve greater things in your life!
+Now that you know what imposter syndrome is, here are some ways you can break away from it and achieve greater things in your life!

 1. Speak Up!

 I didn’t know what imposter syndrome was until I vented to a friend and she put a name to all my worries.
-When I looked it up, the description rang true to everything I experienced when I got into college.
+When I looked it up, the description rang true to everything I experienced in college.

 2. Develop a Growth Mind-Set

-Having imposter syndrome can stem from us feeling insecure about our own abilities and competencies.
+Imposter syndrome can stem from feeling insecure about our abilities and competencies.
 This makes us over analyze small mistakes and feel overwhelmed by not meeting our own expectations in anything we do.
 Developing a growth mind-set is the best way to combat this insecurity!

 In other words, people who believe their basic qualities can be developed through time and effort have a “growth mind-set.”
-This is contrary to a “fixed mind-set” where people believe that their basic talents are fixed at birth.
-A growth mind-set allows us to take every obstacle we face as a stepping stone for our success.
-We constantly ask for growth, and what’s growth without a little bit of rain?
+This is contrary to a “fixed mind-set,” when people believe that their basic talents are fixed at birth.
+A growth mind-set allows us to turn every obstacle we face into a stepping stone to our success.
+We constantly seek growth, and what’s growth without a little bit of rain?
 We must free ourselves from our expectation of being perfect, and a growth mind-set helps us realize we are capable of success and prosperity.

 3. Keep a List of Achievements

 When we doubt ourselves, it’s easy to forget about all the great things we’ve accomplished.
 We often over analyze our mistakes instead of reminding ourselves of our growth and achievements.
-For instance, one of my greatest accomplishments that I often overlook is getting accepted into NYU.
+For instance, getting admitted into NYU is one of my greatest accomplishments that I often overlook.
 It’s easy to forget how great an accomplishment it is when you are surrounded by others who share the same achievement.
 However, you have to remind yourself that it’s a big deal!
-Whenever I start doubting my abilities, I look at a screenshot of my acceptance letter.
-It reminds me that although I may be struggling, I’m struggling in one of the best universities in the world.
+Whenever I start doubting my abilities, I look at a screenshot of my admittance letter.
+It reminds me that, although I may be struggling, I’m struggling in one of the best universities in the world.
 We all belong here.
 Keep your list of achievements in a place that’s easy to reach and hard to ignore.
 It’ll motivate you to keep going!